Fragile X syndrome: Pharmacological therapy

 There are no pharmacologic therapies approved specifically for fragile X syndrome.
 Medications are sometimes used to treat the co-morbidities that often accompany FXS, including seizures, anxiety, or disruptive behaviors.

 Research into the etiology of FXS has given rise to many attempts at drug discovery.
 The increased understanding of the molecular mechanisms of disease in FXS has led to the development of therapies targeting the affected pathways.
 Evidence from mouse models shows that mGluR5 antagonists (blockers) can rescue dendritic spine abnormalities and seizures, as well as cognitive and behavioral problems, and may show promise in the treatment of FXS.
 Two new drugs, AFQ-056 (mavoglurant) and dipraglurant, as well as the repurposed drug fenobam are currently undergoing human trials for the treatment of FXS.
 There is also early evidence for the efficacy of arbaclofen, a GABA_{B} agonist, in improving social withdrawal in individuals with FXS and ASD.
 In addition, there is evidence from mouse models that minocycline, an antibiotic used for the treatment of acne, rescues abnormalities of the dendrites.
 An open trial in humans has shown promising results, although there is currently no evidence from controlled trials to support its use.
 Zatolmilast, a phosphodiesterase-4 inhibitor works to inhibit cyclic adenosine monophosphate (cAMP) breakdown, with the resultant higher levels of cAMP in the brain thought to enhance neuronal connectivity.
 Zatolmilast has shown increased caregiver symptom ratings and increased cognitive scores in those with FXS in a small clinical trial.

 History

 In 1943, British neurologist James Purdon Martin and British geneticist Julia Bell described a pedigree of X-linked intellectual disability, without considering the macroorchidism (larger testicles).
 In 1969, Herbert Lubs first sighted an unusual "marker X chromosome" in association with intellectual disability.
 In 1970, Frederick Hecht coined the term "fragile site".
 And, in 1985, Felix F. de la Cruz outlined extensively the physical, psychological, and cytogenetic characteristics of those with the condition in addition to prospects for therapy.
 Continued advocacy later won him an honour through the FRAXA Research Foundation in December 1998.

+Research in 2020 suggested that Idiocy and Imbecility (1877) by William Wotherspoon Ireland contained the earliest depiction of a person with FXS.